how it works

 Dental insurance plans are designed to provide you with a basic standard of general dentistry.
 While some cosmetic dentistry procedures are covered by dental insurance plans, they are only covered at a functional level.
 The insurance company may help you pay for a crown to physically protect your tooth but won't pay the extra cost required to make it beautiful.
 Furthermore, some dental insurance plans maintain lists of dentists called "preferred providers" or "network dentists" who are willing to discount their fees in order to receive referrals from the insurance company.
 Don't expect any expert cosmetic dentists to agree to these insurance company terms.
 Dental plans will also limit their coverage of cosmetic dentistry procedures, in order to control their costs.
 They usually completely disqualify them from any coverage and are designed to provide you with a basic standard of general dentistry.

 We will be happy to help you with your Insurance and maximize your coverage.
-Although Scottsdale Cosmetic Dentists Dr. Wilcox and Dr. Tenney are not dental providers for any of the DMO plans.
-You may use your Insurance if you have out of network” or indemnity coverage.
+Although Scottsdale Cosmetic Dentist Dr. Tenney is not a dental provider for any of the DMO plans.
+You may use your Insurance if you have "out of network” or indemnity coverage.

 - Facts you should know about dental plans - It isn't intended to be coverage for all your tooth care needs.
 You will be the least frustrated with it if you take it for what it is—a benefit to help you defray some of your dental care costs.